Independent living and occupational therapy (OT)

 For all rehousing queries, please refer to On The Move.

-To process your referral, please ensure you take the time to give full answers to each question in order not to delay access to the OT service.
+To process your referral, please make sure you take the time to give full answers to each question in order not to delay access to the OT service.

 Guidance

-Please refer to the FAQ page if you have specific questions.
+Please refer to the frequently asked questions (FAQ) page if you have specific questions.

 • if mobility equipment is required, please contact your GP